Distributional regression and its evaluation with the CRPS: Bounds and convergence of the minimax risk

-We consider the following classes of distributions. \begin{definition} For $h\in (0,1]$, $C>0$ and $M>0$, let $\mathcal{D}^{(h,C,M)}$ be the class of distributions $P$ such that $F^\ast_x(y)=P(Y\leq y|X=x)$ satisfies : \begin{enumerate} \item[i)] $X\in[0,1]^d$ $P_X$-a.s.; \item[ii)] For all $x\in[0,1]^d$, $\int_\bbR F^\ast_x(z)(1-F^\ast_x(z))\rmd z\leq M$; \item[iii)] $\lVert F^\ast_{x'}- F^\ast_{x}\rVert_{L^2}\leq C \lVert x'-x\rVert^h$ for all $x,x' \in [0,1]^d$. \end{enumerate} \end{definition}
+We consider the following classes of distributions. \begin{definition} For $h\in (0,1]$, $C>0$ and $M>0$, let $\mathcal{D}^{(h,C,M)}$ be the class of distributions $P$ such that $F^\ast_x(y)=P(Y\leq y|X=x)$ satisfies: \begin{enumerate} \item[i)] $X\in[0,1]^d$ $P_X$-a.s.; \item[ii)] For all $x\in[0,1]^d$, $\int_\bbR F^\ast_x(z)(1-F^\ast_x(z))\rmd z\leq M$; \item[iii)] $\lVert F^\ast_{x'}- F^\ast_{x}\rVert_{L^2}\leq C \lVert x'-x\rVert^h$ for all $x,x' \in [0,1]^d$. \end{enumerate} \end{definition}

-\begin{remark} In condition $i)$, $[0,1]^d$ could be replaced by any compact set of $\mathbb{R}^d$.
-Condition $ii)$ requires that $\overline{\mathrm{CRPS}}(F^*_x,F^*_x)$ remains uniformly bounded by $M$, which is a condition on the dispersion of the distribution $F^*_X$ since its implies that the absolute mean error (MAE) remains uniformly bounded.
+Conditions $i)-iii)$ in Definition~\ref{def:classD} are very similar to the conditions considered in the point regression framework, see Theorem 5.2 in \cite{Gyorfi_2002}.
+In condition $i)$, $[0,1]^d$ could be replaced by any compact set of $\mathbb{R}^d$.
+Condition $ii)$ requires that $\overline{\mathrm{CRPS}}(F^*_x,F^*_x)$ remains uniformly bounded by $M$, which is a condition on the dispersion of the distribution $F^*_X$ since it implies that the absolute mean error (MAE) remains uniformly bounded.
 Condition $iii)$ is a regularity statement of the conditional distribution in the space $L^2(\mathbb{R})$.
-Conditions $i)-iii)$ in Definition~\ref{def:classD} are very similar to the conditions considered in the point regression framework, see Theorem 5.2 in \cite{gyorfi}. \end{remark}
+As an illustration, the different conditions are expressed for the Generalized Pareto distribution model in Section~\ref{subsection:example_GPD} below.